Kodylow/whoop-sdk/README.md

 # WHOOP TypeScript SDK

-A production-ready, beautifully typed TypeScript SDK for the WHOOP API.
+A production-ready, user-friendly TypeScript SDK for the WHOOP API that makes working with fitness and recovery data simple and intuitive.

 ## Installation